jmgandarias/advanced_robotics/docs/lab2/README.md

 !!! warning
     This is a work-in-progress repository.
 Don't pay attention to the README.md file of that repo.

+!!! info
+    You don't have to modify anything in this package.
+You just need it visualize the manipulator.

 Now, before compiling it, you'll need to install a series of dependencies:

 ```bash